ktorio/ktor-documentation/topics/css_dsl.md

 [//]: # (title: CSS DSL)

-CSS DSL extends the [HTML DSL](html_dsl.md) feature and allows you to author stylesheets in Kotlin by using the [kotlin-css](https://github.com/JetBrains/kotlin-wrappers/blob/master/kotlin-css/README.md) wrapper.
+CSS DSL extends [HTML DSL](html_dsl.md) and allows you to author stylesheets in Kotlin by using the [kotlin-css](https://github.com/JetBrains/kotlin-wrappers/blob/master/kotlin-css/README.md) wrapper.

 > Learn how to serve stylesheets as static content from [](Serving_Static_Content.md).